openvinotoolkit/model_server/docs/east_ocr.md

 #  Optical Character Recognition with Directed Acyclic Graph {#ovms_docs_demo_ocr}

-This document demonstrate how to create and use an Optical Character Recognition (OCR) pipeline based on [east-resnet50](https://github.com/argman/EAST) text detection model, [text-recognition](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/intel/text-recognition-0014) combined with a custom node implementation.
+This document demonstrates how to create and use an Optical Character Recognition (OCR) pipeline based on [east-resnet50](https://github.com/argman/EAST) text detection model, [text-recognition](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/intel/text-recognition-0014) combined with a custom node implementation.

-Using such pipeline, a single request to OVMS can perform a complex set of operations with a response containing recognized characters for all detected text boxes.
+Using such a pipeline, a single request to OVMS can perform a complex set of operations with a response containing recognized characters for all detected text boxes.

 ## OCR Graph

-Below is depicted the graph implementing a complete OCR pipelines.
+Below is depicted the graph implementing complete OCR pipelines.

 ![OCR graph](east_ocr.png)

 It includes the following nodes:

 - Model east-resnet50 - inference execution which takes the user image as input.
 It returns two outputs including information about all detected boxes, their location and scores.
 - Custom node east_ocr - it includes C++ implementation of east-resnet50 model results processing.
 It analyses the detected boxes coordinates, filters the results. based on the configurable score level threshold and and applies non-max suppression algorithm to remove overlaping boxes.
 Finally the custom node east-ocr crops all detected boxes.